ppreshant/flow_cytometry/notes-flowcytometry.md

 #### Issues
 - Is **too slow**.
 5 files, with calibration takes >5 mins even failing in the beads step.
-	- flowClust of the beads is the slowest step, approx 1 min ; ggplot saving is also long -- too many points? user | system | elapsed
+	- flowClust of the beads is the slowest step, approx 1 min ; ggplot saving is also long -- too many points?
+	- Put a profiler to figure out where it is being slowed down, and how to improve it..

+ user | system | elapsed
  --| --|--
  155.77 |  12.20 | 291.44

+- Some error when processing beads --

 - [x] Get_calibration not selecting the correct bead population.
 Our sample has too much junk, but the `process_fcs` that was getting bacteria and then singlets was doing ok -- so maybe short-circuit the program to do this for the beads too..

 Tasks